RCL-Consulting/Wombat/README.md

 Usage
 -----

 You will need [Visual Studio community](https://visualstudio.microsoft.com/vs/community/) (free download).
-Run `update-database` in the package manager console and you shopuld be ready to go.
+Run `update-database` in the package manager console and you should be ready to go.

 1.  **Admin Panel**: Log in as an admin to configure institutions, specialities, and user roles, configure EPAs and assessment forms.
 Log in as `admin@localhost.com` with password `P@ssw0rd`.
 2.  **Coordinator**: Review trainee portfolios.
 Log in as `coordinator@localhost.com` with password `P@ssw0rd`.